Loading

 Background

-The modern-day Guadalupe Bridge, which is part of EDSA, consists of an inner bridge and two outer bridges.
+The modern-day Guadalupe Bridge consists of an inner bridge and two outer bridges.

 Plans to finalize the then-partially opened Highway 54 (now EDSA) and link the north and south banks of the Pasig River were conceived in the 1950s.
-The bridge was originally a narrow bridge that underwent replacement in the 1960s.
+The bridge was originally narrow, but it underwent replacement in the 1960s.
 Construction began in 1962 or 1963 and was finished on November 23, 1966.
-It was later widened beginning in 1974.
+It was later widened in 1974.

 The two outer bridges were constructed in 1979 with Umali-Pajara Construction Company as its general contractor.
 The length of the bridge from its two abutments is 114.44 meters (375.5 ft).
-The outer bridges have 10 lanes in total and a junction at the Makati side of the bridge connects to J. P. Rizal Avenue.
-Each outer bridge is around 18.7 meters (61 ft) in width, has 5 lanes that are 3.35 meters (11.0 ft) each and a 1.2-meter (3.9 ft) pedestrian sidewalk near the railings.
-Located on its median of the road bridge is the Guadalupe station of EDSA Carousel, which began operations in 2020.
+The outer bridges have ten lanes in total, and a junction at the Makati side of the bridge connects to J. P. Rizal Avenue.
+Each outer bridge is around 18.7 meters (61 ft) in width, has five lanes that are 3.35 meters (11.0 ft) each and a 1.2-meter (3.9 ft) pedestrian sidewalk near the railings.
+Located on the median of the road bridge is the Guadalupe station of EDSA Carousel, which began operations in 2020.

 Planned renovation

-By 2016, the bridge has been identified as one of the structures expected to collapse following a hypothetical strong earthquake in Metro Manila.
+By 2016, the bridge had been identified as one of the structures expected to collapse following a hypothetical strong earthquake in Metro Manila.
 Major repairs were done on the bridge in 2019.

-The outer bridges were replaced by three-span steel deck box girders while the inner bridge assessed by JICA to be in good condition was retrofitted.
-The pedestrian sidewalk was expanded to 1.5 meters (4.9 ft) while the outer bridges continued to have 10 lanes in total.
+The outer bridges were replaced by three-span steel deck box girders, while the inner bridge, assessed by JICA to be in good condition, was retrofitted.
+The pedestrian sidewalk was expanded to 1.5 meters (4.9 ft) while the outer bridges remained at ten lanes in total.

-Retrofitting works on the bridge, funded by JICA, are scheduled to begin in the third quarter of 2024.
+Retrofitting works on the bridge, funded by JICA, are scheduled to begin in October or November 2025, involving a partial closure.

 See also